fusioncharts/dev_centre_docs/chart-guide/standard-charts/marimekko-chart.md

 * Individual share of competitors in a market segment

-## Create a Marimekko chart
+## Create a Marimekko Chart

 Let's create a simple Marimekko chart that shows the top 3 Electronic Brands (Bose, Dell, and Apple) in the top 3 revenue earning states (California, Washington, and Nevada).

-The Marimekko chart shown below, when seen in the default mode, helps you instantly figure out the following:
+The Marimekko chart shown below, when seen in the default mode, helps in instantly figure out the following:

 * The top three manufactures within each state (Bose, Dell, and Apple) and the individual sales of each manufacturer within a state, indicated by the partitions in the stacked column.